singhvidushi/portfolio/assignment3.md

 | **Engagement**     | The area map and bar graph are engaging, providing users with multiple ways to explore the data.<br> **Why:** This meets the engagement heuristic by inviting users to interact with the visualization in a way that leads to understanding, encouraging them to explore different states and tools. | The map’s tooltip blocks state names, and percentages in the bar graph are only visible on hover.
 This makes it harder for users to quickly engage with the data.<br> **Why:** This breaks engagement and perceptibility heuristics by making users work harder to access the data they need.
 It discourages deeper interaction and exploration. | A more interactive experience with filters on the map, tooltips that don’t block state names, and visible percentages on the bar graph.<br> **Why:** This would improve engagement by allowing users to explore the data more seamlessly and enhancing perceptibility by making key data points (like percentages) immediately available. | 7 |

 ## Step 3: Sketch out a solution
+### Sketch 1
 <img src="Donut Map.png" alt="Sketch 1" width="700" />
+The donut chart overlay on the map provides geographic context to the AI tool usage data.
+By displaying the data directly on a map, users can easily identify regional trends and see how each AI tool (MidJourney, Stable Diffusion, DALL-E) is used within specific states.
+The donut slices visually represent the proportional usage of each tool, making it intuitive to identify which tools are most popular in different regions.

+Interaction Features:
+- **Hover Over for State Name:** Users can hover over the white center of each donut to reveal the state’s name, ensuring easy identification of each geographic region.
+- **Hover Over for Tool Usage:** Users can hover over the colored sections of the donut to see the percentage usage of each AI tool (blue for MidJourney, red for Stable Diffusion, yellow for DALL-E).
+This feature provides a clear breakdown of tool preferences within each state.

+### Sketch 2
 <img src="Stacked Bar.png" alt="Sketch 2" width="700" />
+The stacked bar chart provides a clear visual comparison of AI tool usage across different U.S. states.
+The stacked layout allows users to see the proportion of each tool's usage (Midjourney, Stable Diffusion, DALL-E) in each state, making it easy to compare how these tools are used on a state-by-state basis.
+The horizontal layout keeps the comparison organized and concise.

+Interaction Features:
+- **Clicking on Colors:** Users can interact with the chart by selecting individual tool colors on the bar.
+This feature allows users to filter the chart by the selected tool, instantly reorganizing the chart to highlight the chosen tool.
+The selected tool will appear first in the bar distribution across all states, making it easier to focus on how the tool performs regionally.
+- **X-Axis Percentages:** The X-axis is labeled with percentages, helping users to easily interpret the data proportions, showing the popularity of each tool as a percentage of the total across all states.

 Video Reference: [#WatchMeViz Generative AI Search Trends in the United States](https://www.youtube.com/watch?v=-w0ynF43yZg&list=PLX-uPHRG0cLb697Ie-ZGSObRLLNhxzJGK&index=11)

 ## Step 4: Test the solution

 ## Step 5: Build your solution